GET IN TOUCH

 h [dot] seeberg [at] ps [dot] au [dot] dk

 I am Henrik Bech Seeberg, an associate professor in political science at Aarhus University in Denmark.

 My research is concerned with the causes and consequences of party competition and political agenda-setting in advanced democracies.
 My research has appeared in European Journal of Political Research, West European Politics, Party Politics, Journal of European Public Policy, Policy Studies Journal, JPART among others.
 I am the winner of the Gordon Smith and Vincent Wright Memorial Prize for the best article published in West European Politics during 2020.
 My most recent book 'Explaining Local Policy Agendas' will come out at Palgrave Macmillan in February 2022.

 My research has been generously funded by Aarhus University Research Fund (AUFF).
-I just received 2,000,000 Danish Kr. (about 275,000 Euros) to start a new project 2020-2023 on political parties' attention to societal problems such as an increasing unemployment rate.
+I have received 2,000,000 Danish Kr. (about 275,000 Euros) to start a new project 2020-2023 on political parties' attention to societal problems such as an increasing unemployment rate.
 To this project, I plan to hire a 2-3 years postdoc to work with me on the project.
 His web: https://romansenninger.github.io/.

 I am a proud co-PI of the Danish Comparative Agendas Project where we gather and content code thousands of political activities, including queens speeches, interpellations, party manifestos and questions to the miniter.
 More info here.